BelkaLab/GaugeView/README.md

 * UIColor `labelColor`

 ## License
 GaugeView is Copyright (c) 2015 Belka, srl.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.
+Tl;dr it's MIT.

 ## About Belka
 ![Alt text](http://s2.postimg.org/rcjk3hf5x/logo_rosso.jpg)